-such For example, ordered pairs, as $\{toothpaste \rightarrow toothbrush\}$, indicate the user's habitual actions, such as "brushing teeth".
-Ordered pairs, such as $\{toothpaste \rightarrow pants hanger\},\$ indicates habitual order of the user actions, such as "the user wears pants after brushing his teeth".
-The behavioral pattern of a set of ordered pairs can represent the user's habitual actions and their order.
-As shown also in our previous work [6], compared to the method using a BN [3, 4] and the method using time series association rule [15], this detection method has an advantage that the method can represent characteristics of complex user behavior by composing simple-structured behavioral pattern, which can be automatically created, with a set of the smallest unit of order.
+$\{toothpaste \rightarrow toothbrush\}$, indicates the user's habitual activity that he "brushes his teeth" before he leaves his home.
+An ordered pair, such as $\{toothpaste \rightarrow pants hanger\}$, indicates habitual order of the user activities that "the user wears his pants after brushing his teeth" before he leaves his home.
+As shown also in our previous work [6], compared to the method using a Baysian Network [3, 4], a HMM [7, 8] and the method using time series association rule [9], this detection method has an advantage that the method can represent characteristics of complex user behavior by composing simple-structured behavioral pattern, which can be automatically created, with a set of the smallest unit of order.